 Thought exercise: Have you ever been inside a soup kitchen?
 Can you picture one and imagine what happens in there?
 If you’re one of those lucky enough to have escaped that travesty, I’ll give you a taster (pun intended).
 Think of everything that has ever happened since the kitchen came into existence, spills and breaks, leaks and splashes.
 In a soup kitchen server, those things are never gone.
 They become a part of the kitchen.

 Now imagine the same happening to your site.
 A server which scoffs at maintenance has devolved into a soup kitchen already.
-Unused files, data, sites, and more pile up until they become a security threat to current sites.
+Unused files, data, sites, and more pile up until they become a threat to current sites.

 So choose a reliable and secure host.
 VPS and managed hosting minimizes chances of breaches and are excellent for e-commerce sites.
 If shared hosting is enough for you, check out their security before subscribing for space on them.
 Make sure to check their maintenance schedule.
 This is another step which should be on your priority list if you want to prevent WordPress hacking.